drasbaek/SafeTuber/README.md

 <br/><br/>

 ### Analyze a New Channel
 It is also possible to run the analysis for a new channel that is not on the pre-spcecified list using `single_classify.py`.
-Please note that channels must confirm with requirements specified in `channel_reqs.txt` in order for the analysis to be possible. <br>
+Please note that channels must confirm with requirements specified in `channel_reqs.md` in order for the analysis to be possible. <br>

 To do analysis, first obtain the channel's url.
 In addition, you can also specify `--model` and `--n_vids` arguments for this analysis:
 ```